Chinese Painting Consignment

 When you are ready to sell a Chinese painting, Sotheby's specialists are available to help you consign the work for the highest prices at auction.
 Sotheby's offers dedicated sales of classical and modern Chinese art in Hong Kong.

 Sotheby’s Chinese painting specialists are leaders in their field.
 Each season, we discover, authenticate, and sell record-breaking paintings dating from the 12th century to the present day.
-Sotheby’s team has achieved phenomenal sales in the last decade – from the record-breaking Mei Yun Tang Collection sale series in 2011 and 2013, to the outstanding auction results which have outpaced other international auction houses in the region for the past three consecutive years.
+Sotheby’s team has achieved phenomenal sales in the last decade – from the record-breaking Mei Yun Tang Collection sale series in 2011 and 2013, to the outstanding auction results which have outpaced other international auction houses in the region for the past four consecutive years.

 Classical Chinese Paintings performs strongly on imperial collections and literati calligraphies.
 Sotheby’s achieved world records of two court painters, Qian Weicheng and Yu Xing, and the most valuable painting ever sold in Sotheby’s Asia – Ren Renfa’s Five Drunken Princes Returning on Horseback, plus stellar results for works by Dong Qichang, Zhang Bi, Badashanren, Zhang Wenjing, Yang Shen, Shen Zhou, Wen Zhengming, among others.